Cold-Winters-Knight/FGO-ARCADE-Nuzlocke/README.md

 The numbers are **relative weights**.
 A card with weight `100` is twice as likely as a card with weight `50` within the same active table.

+The total weight of each banner starts at 1,000,000.

 ## Installing the banners with Scooby 1.1.2+

 Scooby 1.1.2 added native **Draw Rate presets**, so manually replacing `fgo_summon_weights.json` is no longer necessary for normal use.